Downsizing Tips for Moving into Your New Senior Apartment

 Have multiples of the same item?
 Keep one for yourself and get rid of the rest.
 Remember, clutter holds you back.
 Your goal is to move forward!

 10. Lay out your new floor plan.

-Once you’ve downsized, take a moment to celebrate.
+Once you’ve downsized to a senior living community, take a moment to celebrate.
 Then use the photos of the setups you like to map out the layout of your new senior apartment.
 You’re ready to move!

 Live your best retired life at Summit Vista.
 Enjoy delicious and nutritious meals in multiple dining venues, work up a sweat in our fitness center, engage in life-changing wellness programs, and more.
 Contact our retirement counselors online or call 801-758-3138 to learn how you can live life to the fullest in our award winning senior living community.